t4d3/CIT360/README.md

 # CIT_360
-School assignments for BYU-Idaho CIT 360 (Winter, 2017 - Bro.
-Barney)
+School assignments for BYU-Idaho CIT 360
+I took this class in Winter, 2017
+From Bro.
+Barney